Click on the images help you identify a northern pin oak.

 Leaf

-Simple, alternate on stem, length 3" to 6"; somewhat oblong or oval; usually has seven lobes, each one bristle-pointed and separated by rounded openings cut nearly to the midrib, giving the leaf a very deeply cut or lacy appearance; bright red and hairy in early spring, turning green later, and a bright scarlet in autumn.
+Simple, alternate on stem, length 3 to 6 inches, somewhat oblong or oval, with usually seven lobes.
+Each lobe is bristle-pointed and separated by rounded openings cut nearly to the midrib, giving the leaf a very deeply cut or lacy appearance.
+Leaves turn bright red and hairy in early spring, turning green later, and a bright scarlet in autumn.

 Fruit (seed)

-Bitter acorn that takes two years to mature; length 1/2" to 1"; reddish-brown, about half enclosed in its cup.
+Bitter acorn that takes two years to mature; length 1/2 to 1 inch; reddish-brown, about half enclosed in its cup.

 Range